 The first outbreak was in greyhounds in the US state of Alabama in the 1980s.
 But as it was relatively short-lived, it quickly fell off the radar and no clinical research was carried out into its causes.
 The disease first appeared in the UK in 2012 and, to date, has claimed the lives of more than 100 dogs.
 Its official name is actually cutaneous and renal glomerular vasculopathy, or CRGV for short.

 2. How do dogs catch Alabama rot?

-The cause of Alabama rot is not yet known although investigations are ongoing.
+The cause of Alabama rot is not yet known.
 There is some anecdotal evidence to suggest it could be picked up by pets drinking in the outdoors, although this has not been proven.
 It’s also suspected the disease spreads from muddy and wooded areas as many of its victims were diagnosed after being walked in woods.
 Vets “strongly suspect” there is an environmental trigger — possibly a toxin in the mud dogs are absorbing.
-But what’s confusing them is hundreds of dogs walk in the same areas of countryside every day, and only a tiny number have been affected by the dog disease.
-This could mean those dogs have some intrinsic predisposition to the disease.
+One theory is a bacteria called Aeromonas hydrophila, which affects fish, is to blame.
+Studies into this are ongoing.
+But what’s confusing vets is hundreds of dogs walk in the same areas of countryside every day, and only a tiny number have been affected by the dog disease.
+This could mean those dogs have some intrinsic predisposition it.

 3. How can I prevent my dog getting Alabama rot?